vernisaz/snap-url/README.md

 ## Purpose

-Sometimes you need to share some information with another person.
+Sometimes you need to share information with another person.
 You need to share the information privately and secure.

-Snap URL generates one time use URL to access your information.
+Snap URL generates one time use URL to access the shared information.

 ## How it works
-You fill out the system form with the information you want to share.
+You fill out a form with the information you want to share.
 A payment data can be added for the paid service to get:
 - notification that your information has been read
 - time frame when the information will be available for reading You need to provide e-mail address to get a notification to, or the system can provide a check token with a limited lifetime to read your message status.
-The access URL to your information is displayed after.
+The access URL to the information is displayed after.
-The access URL to your information you can distribute in any way you desire.
+The URL can be distributed in any way you desire.
 The system doesn't distribute the URL and doesn't provide a security for a distribution.

 ## Paid features